llegomark/url-shortener/README.md

 - Caching of URL mappings for faster access
 - Logging for better debugging and monitoring
 - Pretty JSON formatting for API responses
+- OpenGraph metadata support for rich previews when sharing short URLs on social media platforms
+- Fallback values for missing OpenGraph metadata
+- Caching of OpenGraph metadata to improve performance
+- Error handling for fetching and extracting OpenGraph metadata
+- Validation of OpenGraph metadata to ensure valid formats
+- Encoding of OpenGraph metadata values to prevent cross-site scripting (XSS) attacks

 ## Prerequisites